SinggihPurba21/SinggihPurba21/ideas/thinking.md

 *   Consider adding a contribution guide (CONTRIBUTING.md) outlining how others can submit issues or pull requests.
 *   A README.md file with a project description, installation instructions, and usage examples would be beneficial.

+Consider adding example usage scripts to demonstrate common functionalities and integrations.

+Explore creating a CI/CD pipeline for automated testing and deployment.